 Mobility of the public is of utmost importance as well for the millions of people who travel the nearby Interstate system.
-Even most recently, in July of 2024 a truck fire near Baker caused a three-day closure of I-15 and I-40 could not handle the amount of traffic that was being diverted on it, with many motorists attempting to use this exact section of the NTH as an alternate route.
-Over 80 calls were made for stranded motorists on the I-15 and I-40 seeking emergency services and crews responded for days with pallets of drinking water, along with diesel fuel and gasoline for motorists in need.
+Even most recently, in July of 2024 a truck fire near Baker caused a three-day closure of I-15 and I-40 could not handle the amount of traffic that was being diverted on it, with many motorists attempting to use this exact section of the NTH as an Environment and natural alternate route.
+Over 80 calls were made for stranded motorists on the I-15 and I-40 seeking resources; 6) Safety of emergency services and crews responded for days with pallets of drinking water, along with diesel fuel and gasoline for motorists in need.
 Ensuring the mobility of the region in times of emergency, as well as everyday use, is of critical importance.